 For many of our participants, this is their first time overseas and it can feel daunting.
 However, our trips are a fantastic opportunity for first time travellers to experience new cultures and explore the unique wildlife that Gambia has to offer amongst a like-minded team.

 Is working with wild animals dangerous?

-Working with wild animals can always pose a small level of danger and it is important to understand this before participating in our trips.
+Working with wild animals can always pose a level of danger and it is important to understand this before participating in our trips.
 You will be accompanied by highly expereinced and qualified UK zoologists at all times to minimise all possible risks.